 ACADEMIC PROGRAMS OVERVIEW

 An academic year at All Saints consists of 3 semesters.
 Semesters begin in January, May and September.
 Each semester is 4 months.
 Programs are conducted in St. Vincent & the Grenadines.
-Clinical Clerkships are available at hospitals in various locations in the USA.
+Clinical Clerkships are available at hospitals in various locations in the USA, UK and the Caribbean.

-There are two program options for the Doctor of Medicine MD degree program.
-The 5 Year MD program (Premed, Basic Sciences and Clinical Clerkships) and the 4 Year MD Program (Basic Sciences and Clinical Clerkships).
+There are two program options for the Doctor of Medicine MD degree program:

 CHOOSE YOUR PROGRAM